juawC/whatstowatch/README.md

 The project's code is organized first by feature and then by a clean architecture layer (i.e. **data**, **domain** and **presentation**).
 This means that first we have a feature, (e.g. Movies in this case) and then inside that feature we will have three packages, one for each clean architecture layer.
 There is also a comun package where shared code between features lives.

 ### Ui / Presentation layer
 This layer is closest to what the user sees on the screen.
-And here we have the ViewModel, ViewState, ViewActions, UI Models and Fragment/Activity which should be only responsible for the view formatting any other logic should live in the domain layer.
+And here we have the ViewModel, ViewState, ViewActions, UI Models and Fragment/Activity which should be only responsible for the view formatting.
+Any other logic should live in the domain layer.
-To avoid inheritance the ViewModel's depend of a ViewStateStore interface.
-The purpose of this interface is to provide a standard way of communicating with the view as well to have a possibility of having it implemented by a default delegate.
+To avoid inheritance the ViewModel depends on a ViewStateStore interface.
+The purpose of this interface is to provide a standard way of communicating with the view and a default implementation of it using a delegate.
-**Currenty the DiscoverMoviesViewModel have an experimental implementation of Flows/Channels, this was done to quickly experiment how can we consume a ChannelFlow on a ViewModel, however the lifecycle implications of this aproach weren't fully explored yet.**
+**Currently the DiscoverMoviesViewModel have an experimental implementation of Flows/Channels, this was done to quickly experiment how we can consume a ChannelFlow on a ViewModel, however the lifecycle implications of this approach weren't fully explored yet.**

 ### Domain layer
-This is the business logic layer of the application and it should be the independent of any other layers.
-This allows to make domain models and business logic independent from other layers. **Currently this layer just have domain models and 'dumb' UseCases.**
+This is the business logic layer of the application and it should be independent of any other layers.
+This allows to make domain models and business logic independent from other layers.**Currently this layer just have domain models and 'dumb' UseCases.**

 ### Data layer